LaURa MuLVeY...sUmMaRy..x

 Laura Mulvey was a feminist academic and media & film critic - she was responsible for developing theories of the male gaze in her essay 'Visual Pleasure & Narrative Cinema' in 1975.

-the audience were forced to be positioned by the narrative in order to see the world through a male perspective.
+The term 'male gaze' is one which she used to desribe what she felt was the male point of view constructed by the camera for the benefit of an assumed male audience.
+She also argued that even the women in the audience were forced to be positioned by the narrative in order to see the world through a male perspective.
 Mulvey also felt that women are nearly always portrayed in passive roles whereas men are always central and active characters in the text and hold higher statuses in comparison.
 Therefore, she felt that women are either portrayed as housewives etc.. or as sex objects.
 Being represented as housewives etc... promotes the idea of 'patriarchy'.
 This is a form of society ruled by men through the 'father figure' to whom all others are subordinate - therefore showing a patriarchal society to be one where the men dominate and the media are constructed as their audience.
 Women are depicted as sex objects because the focus of the camera on certain attributes of their bodies - referred to as fetishistising showcases their bodies to be used for the gratification of men.
 Mulvey argues that cinema audiences look at films in two different ways voyeristically & fetishistically.

 HoW tHiS tHeOrY aPpLiEs tO 'BriDe & PreJuDiCe'..x